astrochili/vscode-defold/README.md

 - `bob: clean` to clean the build folder.
 Runs bob with `distclean`.
 - `bob: resolve` to fetch dependencies.
 Runs bob with `resolve`.
 - `bob: build` to make a build for debugging.
 Runs bob with `--variant debug build`.
-- `bob: bundle` to select a platform and make a bundle. *Please configure your preferred arguments in `.vscode/bob.sh`.*
+- `bob: bundle` to select the architecture platform and make a bundle.
+You can configure your [additional arguments](https://defold.com/manuals/bob/) in `.vscode/bob.sh`.

 ## Debugger